JuliaAudio/SampledSignals.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaAudio/SampleTypes.jl.svg?branch=master)] (https://travis-ci.org/JuliaAudio/SampleTypes.jl)
 [![codecov.io] (http://codecov.io/github/JuliaAudio/SampleTypes.jl/coverage.svg?branch=master)] (http://codecov.io/github/JuliaAudio/SampleTypes.jl?branch=master)

-**Note - this is very much a work in progress and not ready for public use**

-SampleTypes is a collection of types intended to be used on multichannel sampled signals like audio or radio data, to provide better interoperability between packages that read data from files or streams, DSP packages, and output and display packages.
+SampleTypes is a collection of types intended to be used on multichannel sampled signals like audio or radio data, EEG signals, etc., to provide better interoperability between packages that read data from files or streams, DSP packages, and output and display packages.

-SampleTypes provides several types to stream and store sampled data: `SampleBuf`, `TimeSampleBuf`, `FrequencySampleBuf`, `SampleSource`, `SampleSink` and also an `Interval` type that can be used to represent contiguous ranges using a convenient `a..b` syntax, this feature is copied mostly from the [AxisArrays](https://github.com/mbauman/AxisArrays.jl) package, which also inspired much of the implementation of this package.
+SampleTypes provides several types to stream and store sampled data: `SampleBuf`, `SampleSource`, `SampleSink` and also an `Interval` type that can be used to represent contiguous ranges using a convenient `a..b` syntax, this feature is copied mostly from the [AxisArrays](https://github.com/mbauman/AxisArrays.jl) package, which also inspired much of the implementation of this package.

 We also use the [SIUnits](https://github.com/keno/SIUnits.jl) package to enable indexing using real-world units like seconds or hertz. `SampleTypes` re-exports the relevant `SIUnits` units (`ns`, `ms`, `µs`, `s`, `Hz`, `kHz`, `MHz`, `GHz`, `THz`) so you don't need to import `SIUnits` explicitly.